 Share On Social!

-Public health advocates often talk about health in an “upstream-downstream” fashion.
+Public health advocates talk about health in an “upstream-downstream” fashion.

-They want to highlight the importance of health promotion and the influence of social, economic, environmental and cultural factors health equity for Latino and all people.
+They want to highlight the importance of health promotion and the influence of social, economic, environmental and cultural factors on health equity for Latino and other people of color.

 It is a parable:

 A man and a woman were fishing on the river bank when they saw a woman struggling in the current.
 They rescued her.
 Soon, they saw a man struggling.
 They rescued him, too.
 This continued all afternoon.